rafaelfajardo/generativeBookMachine/README.txt

 generativeBookMachine

-a sketch in Processing 3.3.6 that generates paginated books from .txt files.
+a sketch in originated in Processing 3.3.6 that generates paginated books from .txt files. successfully tested in Processing 4.0.1. (thank you Park Depper)

 this first commit is a working generative book sketch with the following dependencies:
 1. the existence of a data folder (or sub-directory) containing